-2003 Ford Explorer
+2003 Ford Explorer Repair and Maintenance

 2003 Ford Explorer Problemsloss of oil pressure

 The courtesy lamps on affected running boards may overheat when exposed to moisture and road salt.
 Overheating may cause the lamps and boards to melt or start a fire.
 Dealers will replace the wiring harness for these running boards.